 The frameworks developed by Member States to implement the Directive should be coherent within the different marine regions or sub-regions and across the European Union.
 For instance, the determination of what GES means for a Member State’s marine waters, let’s say in terms of the levels of marine litter in the waters, should be coherent with what neighbouring Member States, sharing the same waters, have determined (which does not necessarily mean that it should be similar as each national situation should be taken into account).

 All documents and information on the meetings held by the Marine Strategy Coordination Group and its subgroups are available through the CIRCABC platform.
-A concise overview of all meetings (past and future) can be found here.

 Please also note that: